markomanninen/gemini-tts-api/README.md

 ## Features

-- **Session Management**: Each request session stores all generated files in organized directories.
+- **Enhanced Session Management**: Each request session stores all generated files in organized directories with comprehensive session loading, saving, and removal capabilities.
+Sessions automatically load their file contents when selected, providing seamless access to all generated materials.
 - **AI-Driven Generation**: A single endpoint (`/api/ai-driven-generation`) where AI interprets your prompt to orchestrate TTS tasks, including script generation, voice selection, and style.
 - **Single & Multi-Speaker TTS**: Support for both single and multi-speaker audio generation (up to 2 speakers for multi-speaker).
 - **Transcript Generation**: AI-powered prompt and transcript generation.